 6. Liberation War Museum:

 This museum is at Sher-E-Bangla Nagar, Dhaka.
-It is based on the liberation war and the independence of Bangladesh over Pakistan.
+It is based on the liberation war and the independence of Bangladesh from Pakistan.

-The committee under this authority collected the uniforms, clothes, weapons and documents from liberation war.
-Also some destroyed machines, air-crafts and remains are there.
-Some historical letters, contracts are also found where the ‘surrender paper’ of Pakistan is one of those.
+The committee under this authority collected the uniforms, clothes, weapons and documents from the liberation war.
+Also, some destroyed machines, aircraft and remains are there.
+Some historical letters and contracts are also found, such as Pakistan’s ‘surrender paper’.

-Galleries, the main attraction of the museum covers everything from prior to post independence.
-The language movement, the killing of language martyrs, Mass Uprising of 1969 and then eventually the genocide of the 25th March which is labeled as a dark night in the history of Bangladesh.
+Galleries, the main attraction of the museum, cover everything from prior to post-independence.
+The language movement, the killing of language martyrs, the Mass Uprising of 1969 and then eventually the genocide of the 25th March, which is labeled as a dark night in the history of Bangladesh.
 Pictures of the training of Mukti Bahini and then Mitro Bahini (Bangladesh-India joint force) are also found.

 7. Mainamati:

-Mainamati was the name of a Chandra Queen, mother of Govindachandra who was a ruler of Chandra dynasty.
-Between the 10th and 11th century, they ruled the Samatata division of Bengal.
+Mainamati was the name of a Chandra Queen, the mother of Govindachandra, who was a ruler of the Chandra dynasty.
+Between the 10th and 11th centuries, they ruled the Samatata division of Bengal.
 Currently, this is the part of Comilla, 114 km away from the capital, Dhaka.
 They used this place to perform their religious activities.

-- See also top 15 Islands In Bangladesh.
+- See also the top 15 Islands In Bangladesh.

 8. Star Mosque:

 This mosque is based in Armanitola, Dhaka.
-A very antique mosque built by Mirza Golam Pir at 19th century.
+A very antique mosque built by Mirza Golam Pir in the 19th century.

 Built in Mughal style, initially, it was a simple rectangular mosque.
-The roof was crowned by 3 domes and covered with star shaped china clay tiles.
-These tiles are also seen in the exterior.
+The roof was crowned by 3 domes and covered with star-shaped china clay tiles.
+These tiles are also seen on the exterior.

-Later, on the 20th century, a local businessman named Ali Jahan Bepari renovated the mosque.
-Started by adding a veranda, he repaired the tiles with mosaic.
-It was popular decoration by that time.
-Along with the domes, the exterior and the interior are done with star shaped tiles.
+Later, in the 20th century, a local businessman named Ali Jahan Bepari renovated the mosque.
+He started by adding a veranda.
+He repaired the tiles with mosaic.
+It was a popular decoration at that time.
+Along with the domes, the exterior and the interior are done with star-shaped tiles.
 That is why the mosque is called Star mosque.
-In 1987, the Ministry of Religious Affairs of Bangladesh added a new prayer hall which eventually led to 2 additional domes in the mosque.
+In 1987, the Ministry of Religious Affairs of Bangladesh added a new prayer hall, eventually leading to 2 additional domes in the mosque.

 9. Shaheed Minar:

-Shaheed Minar or The Martyr Monument stands near Dhaka Medical College.
-It is the symbol to remember the language martyrs of 1952 language movement.
+Shaheed Minar or The Martyr Monument, stands near Dhaka Medical College.
+It symbolizes remembering the language martyrs of the 1952 language movement.

-You can go flashback to that incident any time.
-In 1952, due to the more number of Bangla speakers, people protested to make ‘Bangla’ the state language over Urdu.
+In 1952, due to the greater number of Bangla speakers, people protested to make ‘Bangla’ the state language over Urdu.
 In response, Pakistani police openly fired at the protesters to disassemble their movement.
-Agonizingly, few students among Dhaka University and Dhaka Medical College died.
+Agonizingly, a few students at Dhaka University and Dhaka Medical College died.

 - Have you read about Dhaka Metro Rail, which has brought new hope to Dhaka city?

-Eventually, 21st February, the day of the barbaric incident, is declared as International Mother Language Day.
+Eventually, February 21st, the day of the brutal incident, was declared International Mother Language Day.
 People remember these national heroes with flowers in front of Shaheed Minar on this day.

 10. National Memorial: